• Skip to primary navigation

 Deboning

 The final step involves boning out a deer.
 The majority of the hunters prefer deboning deer because of the rancid smell and flavor it gives to the meat.
-This process is not done on the field, instead at home or hunter’s working stations.
-To debone, muscles and fat is cut off from the meat parts of the animal.
+This process is not done on the field, but instead at home or hunterโs working stations.
+To debone, muscles and fat are cut off from the meat parts of the animal.

 One common question that pops into the heads of many inexperienced hunters is how to debone a deer in the field.
 Well, it is not a highly complex task, it only needs the sharpest knives and lots of hand work.